Update as of 25 May 2021: This article has been updated with new information released during the May 2021 BTO launch.

 Indicative price range:

 The last time a BTO was launched in Bukit Merah was way back in July 2013.
 So it’s been eight years since the previous launch.
-Coupled with the future Greater Southern Waterfront plans, the Bukit Merah BTO is likely to be the most subscribed project in the upcoming launch.
+Coupled with the future Greater Southern Waterfront plans, the Bukit Merah BTO is likely to be the most subscribed project in this launch.

 Let’s dive into the pros and cons of the May 2021 Bukit Merah BTO project.